Sentencing again postponed for Manchester man convicted of 1979 murder of teen

 Jerry Burns, 66, now will be sentenced in Iowa District Court of Linn County on Aug.
-7 for the murder of Michelle Martinko, according to court documents.
+7 for the murder of Michelle Martinko.

 The hearing originally had been scheduled for April 17, then postponed to June 19.